mlubinsky/mlubinsky.github.com/dbt/README.md

 Use Z-ordering when your queries span multiple dimensions.
 But don’t don’t Z-order on too many columns.
 If you regularly query based on high cardinality columns, use Z-ordering.

+ZORDER BY Collocatse column information in the same set of files.
+Co-locality is used by Delta Lake data-skipping algorithms to dramatically reduce the amount of data that needs to be read.
+You can specify multiple columns for ZORDER BY as a comma-separated list.
+However, the effectiveness of the locality decreases with each additional column.

+You cannot use this clause on tables that use liquid clustering.

+SQL
+   OPTIMIZE events;

+  OPTIMIZE events WHERE date >= '2017-01-01';

+  OPTIMIZE events
+    WHERE date >= current_timestamp() - INTERVAL 1 day
+    ZORDER BY (eventType);
 ```

 https://www.youtube.com/watch?v=A1aR1A8OwOU Z-Order

 ### Datalake